 However, following the ‘Panama Papers’ scandal and terrorist attacks across Europe, the European Commission has published proposals to amend the directive including making public access to the trust register mandatory.

 The UK government has consistently resisted having public registers of trusts but if the directive is amended before the UK leaves the EU, the UK would have to amend its regulations.
 Clearly, this will give rise to concerns about data protection rights and rights to privacy.
 It is worth noting that in France last year, a register of trusts initially made available to the public was declared unconstitutional by the French Supreme Court and subsequently withdrawn from the public domain.

-Ahead of HMRC’s trust registration service going live, it would be sensible to start checking trust records to make sure that details in relation to the trust assets, settlor, trustees and beneficiaries are up to date in readiness for the filing deadline of 31 January 2018.
+Ahead of the filing deadlines, it would be sensible to start checking trust records to ensure that details in relation to the trust assets, settlor, trustees and beneficiaries are up to date in readiness for the required submission to HMRC.

 The negotiations taking place at the European Parliament around the proposed amendments to the directive remain ongoing, and it is uncertain whether the Trust Register Conclusion will be made public or not.
 In addition, the impact of Brexit on this and other anti-money laundering directives is currently unclear.
 We will therefore provide further guidance as and when a final decision has been made.

 The information contained in this document is for information only.
 It is not a substitute for taking professional advice.
 In no event will Dixon Wilson accept liability to any person for any decision made or action taken in reliance on information contained in this document or from any linked website.

 This firm is not authorised under the Financial Services and Markets Act 2000 but we are able in certain circumstances to offer a limited range of investment services to clients because we are members of the Institute of Chartered Accountants in England and Wales.
 We can provide these investment services if they are an incidental part of the professional services we have been engaged to provide.

 The services described in this document may include investment services of this kind.